ucx

 void cx_strfree ( cxmutstr * str)

-The pointer in the struct is set to NULL and the length is set to zero which means that this function protects you against double-free.
+The pointer in the struct is set to NULL, and the length is set to zero, which means that this function protects you against double-free.

 Note

 There is no implementation for cxstring, because it is unlikely that you ever have a const char* you are really supposed to free.
-If you encounter such situation, you should double-check your code.
+If you encounter such a situation, you should double-check your code.

 Parameters